virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Abstract

 \section{Abstract}

-ARM introduces the Confidential Compute Architecture (CCA) in the forthcoming ARMv9-A architecture recently.
-CCA enables the support of confidential virtual machines ({\cVM}s) within a separated world (known as the Realm world), protected from the untrusted normal world.
-While CCA points to a convincing future of confidential computing, it is foreseen that the CCA hardware will not be available soon according to ARM's roadmap.
-Upon this request, we present \textit{\sysname}, an architecture that facilitates virtualized CCA using TrustZone, a mature hardware feature on existing ARM platforms.
-Specifically, we use the Secure EL2 (S-EL2) extension introduced since ARMv8.4 to support the memory isolation among the {\cVM}s.
-We introduce direct shadow memory mapping -- an efficient memory protection scheme -- to overcome the limitations of existing hardware. \sysname is compatible with the CCA specifications at the API level, and we build the entire CCA software and firmware stack atop \sysname, including the TrustZone Management Monitor (TMM) for enforcing isolation among {\cVM}s and supporting \cVM life cycle management, as well as the enhancement of the normal world KVM for support of {\cVM}s.
-We implemented \sysname on both QEMU and ARM Fixed Virtual Platform (FVP).
-The evaluation on micro-benchmarks and macro-benchmarks shows that the overhead of running {\cVM}s is acceptable, compared with the counterpart of running normal world VMs.
-On a set of real-world workloads the overhead is less than 8\%, with the worst case of 17\% for I/O intensive workloads.
+Arm introduced the Confidential Compute Architecture (CCA) in the upcoming Armv9-A architecture, enabling the support of confidential virtual machines ({\cVM}s) in a separate world called the Realm world, providing protection from untrusted normal world.
+While CCA offers a promising future for confidential computing, the widespread commercial CCA hardware is not available in the near future.
+To fill this gap, we present \textit{\sysname}, an architecture that facilitates virtualized CCA using TrustZone, a mature hardware feature on existing Arm platforms.
+Notably, \sysname can be implemented on platforms equipped with the Secure EL2 (S-EL2) extension from ARMv8.4 onwards, as well as on earlier platforms that lack S-EL2 support. \sysname provides strong compatibility with the CCA specifications at the API level.
+We developed the entire CCA software and firmware stack on top of \sysname, including the enhancements to the normal world's KVM to support {\cVM}s, and the TrustZone Management Monitor (TMM) that enforces isolation among {\cVM}s and provides \cVM lifecycle management.
+We have implemented \sysname on real Arm servers, both with and without S-EL2 support.
+Our evaluation on micro-benchmarks and macro-benchmarks demonstrates that the overhead of running {\cVM}s is acceptable compared to running normal-world VMs.
+Specifically, in a set of real-world workloads, the overhead of \sysname-SEL2 is less than 29.7\% for I/O intensive workloads, while \sysname-EL3 outperforms the baseline in most cases.